Blog Post - Alimony and Spousal Support in Ohio: What You Need to Know

 Rehabilitative Spousal Support

-• Typically for a shorter, defined period: The duration of rehabilitative support is usually tied to the time reasonably needed to complete the educational or training program.
+• Duration: Tied to the time required to complete the necessary educational or training program.

 Reimbursement Spousal Support